|Name||Mathematics for Economists|

 |Deliver basic mathematical concepts that are necessary to understand basic tools that are used to analyze economic problems.
 Develop students’ logical thinking and skills to analyse basic aspects of specialty subjects with an objective to analyse more complicated problems.|

-After successful completion of the course, students can calculate partial derivatives of a function of several variables, compute differentials, find extrema of a function of several variables, expand a function in Taylor series. - One test, one homework assignment and several problems in the final exam are used to assess students’ knowlegde on these topics.
+After successful completion of the course, students can calculate partial derivatives of a function of several variables, compute differentials. find extrema of a function of two variables. - One test, one homework assignment and several problems in the final exam are used to assess students’ knowlegde on these topics.

 Can use differential calculus of several variables to analyse optimization problems in economics, analyse price elasticity of demand. - Corresponding problems are included in the final exam.

-After successful completion of the course, students will be able to solve problems in probability theory, perform descriptive statistics analysis and use differential calculus of several variables. - Evaluation of students’ work is based on the results of homework assignments, tests and the final exam.
+After successful completion of the course, students will be able to solve problems on probabilities with economic content. . - Evaluation of students’ work is based on the results of homework assignments, tests and the final exam.

-Can use the rules of probability, obtain discrete probability distribution, analyze binomial distribution and Poisson distribution. - Students’ knowledge and abilities are assessed using homework assignments, tests and the final exam.
+Can use the rules of probability, obtain discrete probability distribution, analyze binomial distribution and Poisson distribution in economic problems. - Students’ knowledge and abilities are assessed using homework assignments, tests and the final exam.

-Can perform decsriptive statistics analysis of data, develop confidence intervals and perform hypothesis testing. - Students’ work is tested using homework assignment and a problem in the final exam.
+Can perform descriptive statistics analysis of data, develop confidence intervals and perform hypothesis testing.
+Is able to use statistical methods for analysis of economic indicators. - Students’ work is tested using homework assignment and a problem in the final exam.